-In response to low copper prices, MVC and DET reached an agreement to defer DET notional copper royalties during a 4-month period, for a total deferral of \$5.4 million.
+In response to low copper prices early in the year, MVC and DET reached an agreement to defer DET notional copper royalties during a 4-month period, for a total deferral of \$5.4 million.
 The deferred royalties and accrued interest at a rate of 0.6% per month were paid by MVC in 2017.